 Saturday 18 November

-3.00 On Botox, Gender and Fairy Tales - Marianna Simnett in conversation with curator and writer Kathy Noble and voice surgeon and singer Dr Declan Costello followed by a screening of Worst Gift, 2017
+3:00 On Botox, Gender and Fairy Tales – screening of Worst Gift (2017) followed by a discussion between Marianna Simnett, curator and writer Lucia Pietroiusti and voice surgeon and singer Dr Declan Costello

 Sunday 19 November

-4.30 Notes on Queer Wilderness - Charlotte Prodger’s curated screening programme including a London Premiere of Charlotte’s latest work LHB, 2017, The Interior, 2016, by Jonathan Rattner and Hard as Opal, 2015, by Dani Leventhal and Jared Buckhieste (Total running time 74min)
+4:30 Notes on Queer Wilderness – Charlotte Prodger’s curated screening programme including the London premiere of her latest work LHB (2017), along with The Interior (2016), by Jonathan Rattner and Hard as Opal (2015), by Dani Leventhal and Jared Buckhieste.
+Total running time 74 minutes.Buy tickets

 About the speakers